sanukag/ai-maintenance-assistant/docs/web-interface.md

   controls.
 Workers can reuse saved values, type a new value and press Enter, or attach several brands, machines, sites and document types to one manual.
-- **Settings** uses a compact operational status table for provider and service readiness, followed by configuration and developer runtime information.
+- **Settings** uses a compact operational status table for provider and service readiness, followed by non-sensitive request, embedding-cache and SQLite measurements, configuration and developer runtime information.

 The navigation becomes a drawer on narrow screens.
 Tables and answer sources collapse progressively so important actions remain usable on a workshop tablet